vaniamirandaa/api-testing-with-mocha-and-chai/README.md

 # api-testing-with-mocha-and-chai
-An API testing using Mocha framework and Chai as assertion with Page Object Model design pattern.
+An API testing using Mocha framework and Chai as assertion.

 For this simple project I use https://calm-plum-jaguar-tutu.cyclic.app/todos